 Acne Scars Treatment:-

 One of the best ways to avoid scars is to treat acne on time, which may reduce the stress of dealing with scars later on.
 This includes regular visits to the dermatologist, using prescribed creams and medications, and maintaining regular facial hygiene.
-Wash your face twice a day using gentle soap and avoid hot water as it can dry out your skin and make acne worse.
-Never scrub your face with a towel and avoid masks, cosmetics, and other products which may irritate your skin.
+Wash your face twice a day using a gentle soap and avoid hot water as it can dry out your skin and make acne worse.
+Never scrub your face with a towel and avoid masks, cosmetics, and other products that may irritate your skin.
 Never squeeze, pick or scratch the acne as that will aggravate it and cause a higher likelihood of leaving a scar.
 Lastly, try avoiding extreme stress.
 Stress can’t cause acne, but may aggravate and inflame it.

 Regardless of what type of acne scars you may be faced with, they can be reduced or even completely removed by using various treatments for acne scars.
 These treatments may be natural home remedies such as baking soda, lemon juice, vinegar, tea tree oil, aloe vera or coconut oil.
 Other remedies are orange peel, almond oil, cocoa butter, and honey mask.
-If you are more of a product person, be sure to read the ingredients of the products you are buying.
+If you are more of a product person, be sure to read the ingredients of the acne skin care products you are buying.